Capital punishment for juveniles in the United States

-Capital punishment for juveniles in the United States existed until March 2, 2005, when the U.S. Supreme Court ruled it unconstitutional in Roper v.
+In the United States, capital punishment for juveniles existed until March 2, 2005, when the U.S. Supreme Court ruled it unconstitutional in Roper v.
 Simmons.
 Prior to Roper, there were 71 people on death row in the United States for crimes committed as juveniles.
+The last juvenile offender to be executed in the United States was 32-year-old Scott Hain in Oklahoma in 2003.
+The last female juvenile offender to be executed in the United States was Virginia Christian, who was executed in Virginia in 1912.